GraphXAIN: Narratives to Explain Graph Neural Networks: Methods

 \begin{definition}[XAI Description] A XAI Description provides a static presentation of key features or attributes relevant to a model's prediction, delivered in a context-free and fact-based manner. \end{definition}

-An example description would list the most important features and neighbouring nodes.
-This relates closely to the data-to-text or graph-to-text \cite{puduppully2019, gatt2018}.
-Figure \ref{fig:XAI_57_description} provides an XAI Description (XAID) example for the XAI solution provided by GNNExplainer shown in Figure \ref{fig:XAIN_57}.
-Clearly, an XAID is less valuable than an XAIN, as descriptions are less accessible and memorable than narrative communication methods, making them less effective for conveying scientific evidence to a broader audience \cite{dahlstrom, martens2024tellstorynarrativedrivenxai}.
+In the context of explaining GNN models, a description would just list the most important features and neighbouring nodes.
+This relates closely to the data-to-text or graph-to-text approaches\cite{puduppully2019, gatt2018}.
+Figure \ref{fig:XAI_57_description} presents an example of XAI Description for the subgraph and feature importance output provided by GNNExplainer shown in Figure \ref{fig:XAIN_57}.
+Clearly, in our context, a XAI Description is less valuable than an XAI Narrative, as descriptions are less accessible and memorable than narrative communication methods, making them less effective for conveying scientific evidence to a broader audience \cite{dahlstrom, martens2024tellstorynarrativedrivenxai}.